 - You can turn off online payments or cash withdrawals.

 - Safe and secure.
-The card can be blocked online.
+The card can be blocked online or via the app.

-- You can handle more than one Child Account from the same Parent Account.
+- You can manage more than one Child Account from the same Parent Account.

 - You get a one-month trial for free.

-- While most mainstream children accounts are for free, nimbl charges a monthly fee.
+- While most mainstream bank accounts for children are for free, nimbl charges a monthly fee.

 - You cannot top up the account using cash.

-- With nimbl, children earn no interest from their savings.
+- With nimbl, children earn no interest on any savings.

 nimbl looks like a good choice for young children.
-While mainstream children’s bank accounts often require the holder to be at least 11, with nimbl you can start at 8, meaning that your children will be trained on how to use a budgeting app from a very young age.
+While mainstream children’s bank accounts often require the holder to be at least 11, with nimbl you can start at six, meaning that your children can be taught how to use a budgeting app from a very young age.
 They will feel like grown-ups with a fancy card and a certain degree of autonomy, but at the same time you won’t actually be handing over any of the control and you’ll always know what they are using the money for.